constant-c/constant-c.github.io/_posts/2018-07-06-the-power-of-imitation.markdown

 And if we do that a few times, we will end up with a nice data set of states and corresponding actions.
 And if we know a little about supervised machine learning, we could then fit a nice function approximator, such as a neural network, on that.
 The state vectors would be our features, and the actions our labels.
-So, by the time our expert hits the environment, it already knows what to do, since it got a clone of the expert's behaviour $$\pi^{exp}$$.
+So, by the time our agent hits the environment, it already knows what to do, since it got a clone of the expert's behaviour $$\pi^{exp}$$.
 Could work!
 But, before I tell you what the problem with this is, let us talk about DAgger.

 # Nail Your Data with DAgger